Logiqx/gps-wizard/docs/formats/oao.md

 Notes:

-1. Horizontal dilution of precision (HDOP) originates from from NAV-DOP message.
+1. Horizontal dilution of precision (HDOP) originates from the NAV-DOP message.
 2. OAO files produced by the ESP-GPS record PDOP in the HDOP field.